 If you would like to use it this way, please follow these instructions:

-- Change CalenGoo’s configuration to let it sync with the iPhone/iPod/iPad’s calendar: If you just installed CalenGoo, you can simply tap the gear icon in the lower right corner of CalenGoo’s login screen and choose “Use iPhone/iPod/iPad calendar”.
+- Change CalenGoo’s configuration to let it sync with the iPhone/iPod/iPad’s calendar: If you just installed CalenGoo, you can simply tap the blue "iOS/iCloud" button.
 That’s all.
-But if you have already configured CalenGoo to sync with your Google Calendar directly, you have to tap “Settings”, “Login screen” first and tap the gear icon in the lower right corner and choose “Clean database”.
-Afterward tap the gear icon again and choose “Use iPhone/iPod/iPad calendar”.
+But if you have already configured CalenGoo to sync with your Google Calendar directly, you have to tap “Settings > Accounts” and turn "Show iPhone/iPad calendars" on.
+Then remove the Google Calendar account in the same screen by swiping it to the left and choosing "Delete".

 If an event could not be uploaded immediately, CalenGoo will try to upload it again during the next sync.